Earth orientation parameters

 In geodesy and astrometry, earth orientation parameters (EOP) describe irregularities in the rotation of planet Earth.

-EOP provide the rotational transform from the International Terrestrial Reference System (ITRS) to the International Celestial Reference System (ICRS), or vice versa, as a function of time.
+They are published by the International Earth Rotation and Reference Systems Service (IERS).
+EOP provides the rotational transform from the International Terrestrial Reference System (ITRS) to the International Celestial Reference System (ICRS), or vice versa, as a function of time.

 Earth's rotational velocity is not constant over time.
-Any motion of mass in or on Earth causes a slowdown or speedup of the rotation speed, or a change of rotation axis.
-Small motions produce changes too small to be measured, but movements of very large mass, like sea currents, tides, or those resulting from earthquakes, can produce discernible changes in the rotation and can change very precise astronomical observations.
+Any motion of mass in or on Earth causes a change in the rotation speed or a movement of the rotation axis.
+Small motions produce changes too small to be measured, but movements of very large mass, like sea currents, tides, and those resulting from earthquakes, can produce discernible changes in the rotation and can change very precise astronomical observations.
 Global simulations of atmosphere, ocean, and land dynamics are used to create effective angular momentum (EAM) functions that can be used to predict changes in EOP.

 Components

 Universal time

-Universal time (UT1) tracks the Earth's rotation in time, which performs one revolution in about 24 hours.
-The Earth's rotation is uneven, so UT is not linear with respect to atomic time.
-It is practically proportional to the sidereal time, which is also a direct measure of Earth rotation.
-The excess revolution time is called length of day (LOD).
-The absolute value of UT1 can be determined using space geodetic observations, such as Very Long Baseline Interferometry and Lunar laser ranging, whereas LOD can be derived from satellite observations, such as GPS, GLONASS, Galileo and Satellite laser ranging to geodetic satellites.
-LOD is changing due to gravitational effects from external bodies and geophysical processes occurring in different Earth layers.
-Then, the LOD prediction is extremely difficult due to extreme events such as El Niño which demonstrated themselves in the LOD signals.
+Universal Time (UT, or UT1) is a time standard based on the rotation of the Earth relative to the sun.
+The Earth's rotation is uneven, so UT is not linear with respect to atomic time, and the length of a day (LOD) in UT varies slightly from the civil day, which is usually exactly twenty-four hours by definition (and one second longer or shorter in a day with a leap second).
+UT is practically proportional to sidereal time, which is also a direct measure of Earth rotation but relative to the stars, so that a sidereal day is about 23 hours and 56 minutes long.
+The value of UT1 can be determined using geodetic observations, such as by very-long-baseline interferometry and lunar laser ranging, whereas LOD can be derived from satellite observations, such as with Galileo, GPS, GLONASS, and satellite laser ranging to geodetic satellites.
+LOD varies due to gravitational effects from external bodies and geophysical processes occurring in various Earth layers, such as differences in movement of magma and mantle and climatic processes, such as El Niño, confounding LOD predictions.